-Yes, these are also symptoms of fibromyalgia, hormone imbalances and many more possibilities, but they are also a good clues that you may not be getting enough magnesium.
+Yes, these are also symptoms of fibromyalgia, hormone imbalances, and many more possibilities, but they are also good clues that you may not be getting enough magnesium.

 Whenever you’re tense and tight, you have some information that you may not have the right amount of magnesium in your body.

 What about getting magnesium from your food?
 Just like every other food, you will get some magnesium from dark, leafy vegetables and the like, but how much do you absorb?
 Can you even eat enough of the foods that have magnesium to get the proper two to one ratio of calcium and magnesium to prevent osteoporosis?

 In general, the answer is no, which is why we have millions of men and women with osteoporosis.
 The lack of weight-bearing exercise, improper diets, and the other risk factors mentioned last month, go a long way toward understanding how to prevent osteoporosis.

 Depending on your age, doctors are recommending up to 1,200 mg of calcium and up to 600 mg. of magnesium to prevent or manage osteoporosis.